lilab-bcb/pegasus/scCloud/docs/usage.rst

 	-\\-cite-seq
 		Data are CITE-Seq data. scCloud will perform analyses on RNA count matrix first.
 Then it will attach the ADT matrix to the RNA matrix with all antibody names changing to 'AD-' + antibody_name.
 Lastly, it will embed the antibody expression using FIt-SNE (the basis used for plotting is 'citeseq_fitsne').

+	-\\-cite-seq-capping <percentile>
+		For CITE-Seq surface protein expression, make all cells with expression > <percentile> to the value at <percentile> to smooth outlier.
+Set <percentile> to 100.0 to turn this option off. [default: 99.99]

   	-\\-output-filtration-results
 		Output filtration results as a spreadsheet.